johnny-morrice/teoma-jmorrice/content/godelbrot.md

 ![Mandelbrot set](/image/mandelbrot.png)

 Godelbrot is a Unix-style Mandelbrot renderer.
 It is designed to be extensible both in terms of its algorithms and in its usage as a command line app.
-It currently supports native precision rendering, and a somewhat naive arbitrary precision renderer.
-Future plans include automatic video rendering and a permutation-based renderer.

 *Demo:* http://godelbrot.functorama.com